Migrating from Big Cartel to Shopify

 Import was successful with changes

 Any customers with the same email address or phone number aren't included in an import.
-Only the most recent customer entry with the duplicated data is imported.
+If two or more customers share an email address or phone number, then only the most recently created customer entry is imported.

 Tags applied to imported records